RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Renormalization group evolution

 where $\gamma_{ij}$ denotes the entries of the anomalous dimension matrix for the dimension-9 six-quark operators.

 The matrix evaluated at $\mu = 90.19$~GeV (Fig.~\ref{fig:correlation_SM_90}) captures the initial structure at the electroweak scale, showing predominantly diagonal elements with minimal off-diagonal mixing.
-The high-scale matrix at $\mu = 700$~TeV (Fig.~\ref{fig:correlation_SM_700}) reflects the cumulative effects of Standard Model running, where mild off-diagonal correlations appear due to operator mixing under purely SM dynamics.
+The high-scale matrix at $\mu = 700$~TeV (Fig.~\ref{fig:correlation_SM_700}) reflects the cumulative effects of SM running, where mild off-diagonal correlations appear due to operator mixing under purely SM dynamics.